2026 Annual Meeting

 OTSA meets each year.
 Usually, the location alternates between Holy Cross Greek Orthodox School of Theology, Brookline, Massachusetts and St. Vladimir's Orthodox Theological Seminary, Crestwood, New York.
 On occasion, the annual meeting of OTSA has been held in Chicago as well.
 The sessions of the annual meeting are generally open to the public, unless the meeting planners decide to close a particular session.
 The business meeting of the society is for members only.

-The 2026 OTSA Conference on the theme of “The Council of Crete (2016) after Ten Years,” will be held June 11-13, 2026 at St Vladimir’s Orthodox Seminary.
+The 2026 OTSA Conference on the theme of “The Council of Crete (2016) after Ten Years,” was held June 11-13, 2026 at St Vladimir’s Orthodox Seminary.

 After decades of preparation and preliminary meetings, a large panorthodox council was convened by the Ecumenical Patriarch and was held in 2016 on the island of Crete.
 The participants deemed it a “great and holy council” marking a major move to return to the worldwide Orthodox Church’s synodal mode of functioning.
 Although involved in the preconciliar discussions, some Orthodox churches—Antioch, Georgia, Moscow, Bulgaria—chose for various reasons not to participate.
 However one chooses to consider the Council in Crete, it is obvious that both the event itself and its ongoing reception are significant and warrant serious discussion.